 Cambridge is a beautiful city, one that combines and embraces the old and the new.
 You're surrounded by historic architecture as well as ultra-modern buildings.
-It has the charm and welcoming feel of a small town as well as the variety and energy of a larger city.
+It has the welcoming feel of a small town with the variety and energy of a larger city.

 However you like to spend your time, there's always something to keep you entertained – whether that's having coffee with friends, going punting, catching a film, having a night out, or getting involved in clubs and societies.

 However you like to spend your time, there’s always something to keep you entertained.
 Cambridge has four theatres, three cinemas, and two major entertainment venues – The Junction and The Corn Exchange – offering varied programmes which include comedy, drama, dance, concerts and club nights.

 Those into comedy won’t be disappointed as, along with student groups and the annual Comedy Festival in July (featuring many Edinburgh previews), Cambridge regularly attracts top stand-up acts – in the last year the city’s hosted comedians including Sarah Millican, Alex Horne, Bill Bailey, Jimmy Carr, Noel Fielding, Dave Gorman, Russell Kane, Stewart Lee, Rob Beckett, Chris Ramsey, Dara O’Briain, Nina Conti, Joe Lycett and Ruby Wax.

 The city also offers numerous other events, fairs and festivals throughout the year, including: